SciML/DiffEqNoiseProcess.jl/README.md

 It holds the tools for developing noise processes for differential equations.
 While completely independent and usable on its own, users interested in using this functionality should check out [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

+## Documentation

+Extensive documentation of this functionality is on the [Noise Process page](http://docs.juliadiffeq.org/latest/features/noise_process.html)